kjell/mcn-2020-git-haiku/index.md

-Won't you come and see
+In the sea-surf edge
-visit the ancestral grave
+in dusky night
-Contemptuous of frost
+These dark hands of life